 - If you develop excessive nausea/vomiting or lightheadedness call your doctor immediately- - Swelling inside the nose is expected and may completely block the nose.
 This may last up to 10 days.
-Blood-tinged mucous and blood clots may drain from the nose and down throat.
-Clots range from .25 to .50 cent size. - Breathing complications with children after general anesthesia occur rarely.
-The symptoms are croupy sounds when breathing in, noisy gasping sounds or abdominal tension with breathing, if you observe this call the doctor immediately and head to the nearest Emergency Room - If you were given steroids during surgery or prescribed steroids after surgery, you may experience an elevation in anxiety or sleep disturbances.
+Blood-tinged mucous may drain from the nose and down throat. - Breathing complications with children after general anesthesia occur rarely.
+The symptoms are croupy sounds when breathing in, noisy gasping sounds or abdominal tension with breathing. - If you were given steroids during surgery or prescribed steroids after surgery, you may experience an elevation in anxiety or sleep disturbances.
 Less common symptoms are hallucinations. - If you were given narcotics/pain medication during surgery or prescribed narcotics after surgery, watch for urinary retention.
 This is especially common in males over 50 or males with a history of prostate problems.
-Contact your physician if you are unable to urinate within 8 hours of your surgery. - With all patients, common symptoms with narcotics/pain medications are itching without rash and nausea.
-If rash or vomiting develop after taking a medication, please contact your physician
+Contact your physician if you are unable to urinate within hours of your surgery. - With all patients, common symptoms with narcotics/pain medications are itching without rash and nausea.
+If rash or vomiting develop after taking a medication please contact your physician